-We’ve carefully selected these blogs because they are actively working to educate, inspire, and empower their readers with frequent updates and high quality information.
+We’ve carefully selected these blogs because they are actively working to educate, inspire, and empower their readers with frequent updates and high-quality information.
 If you would like to tell us about a blog, nominate them by emailing us at email@example.com!

 Dr. William Barrett’s Joint Replacement Blog

-Orthopedics Advice from Verywell
+Orthopedic Advice from Verywell